yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/schedule-data-backups.md

 1. Provide the backup policy name.

-1. Ensure that the API type is set as YCQL.
+1. Select the API type for the backup.

+1. Select the backup storage configuration.
+The available configurations depend on your existing backup storage configurations.
+For more information, see [Configure backup storage](../configure-backup-storage/).

-1. Select the database to back up.
+1. Select the database/keyspace to back up.

-1. Specify whether you want to back up all tables in the keyspace to which the database belongs or only certain tables.
+1. For YCQL backups, you can choose to back up all tables in the keyspace to which the database belongs or only certain tables.
 If you choose **Select a subset of tables**, a **Select Tables** dialog opens allowing you to select one or more tables to back up.
+When finished, click **Confirm**.

 1. Specify the period of time during which the backup is to be retained.
 Note that there's an option to never delete the backup.